olenahnyp/architecture_hw5/README.md

 ![test5](images/test5.png)

-6. Also, I test how it works if a user enter wrong token to authorize.
+6. Also, I tested how it works if a user enter wrong token to authorize.
 It returns an error.

 ![test6](images/test6.png)